usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  that even though four of these five companies stocked far fewer captioning devices than the NPRM proposed, actual demand rarely, if ever, exceeded supply even at peak attendance times.
 Other movie theaters and a trade association also submitted tracking records to confirm the same.

- <p>Several commenters objected to the Department's proposed
- scoping requirements because they provided a fixed, nonadjustable number that was not tied to actual consumer demand and failed to account for variations in attendance based on theater location and patron demographics.
+Several commenters objected to the Department's proposed scoping requirements because they provided a fixed, nonadjustable number that was not tied to actual consumer demand and failed to account for variations in attendance based on theater location and patron demographics.
 These commenters